 It is important for treating clinicians to be knowledgeable about potential adverse effects and monitoring when administering the agents discussed in this topic.
 Consultation with other specialists (eg, rheumatologists) may be appropriate, depending on the medication as well as the experience and comfort level of the treating clinician.

-Calcineurin inhibitors — Calcineurin inhibitors, particularly cyclosporine, have been used successfully to treat CU and are the preferred treatment for severe symptoms according to some experts .
+Calcineurin inhibitors — Calcineurin inhibitors, particularly cyclosporine, have been used successfully to treat CU for decades .
 These drugs inhibit calcium-dependent release of and responsiveness to histamine, leukotriene C4, and other mediators in mast cells and other cell types .
 These agents also have anti-T lymphocyte activity .
 Cyclosporine may also disrupt tumor necrosis factor-alpha (TNF-alpha) activity and secondarily inhibit neutrophil accumulation .
 Tacrolimus has similar therapeutic effects.

 The following studies provide information about efficacy of cyclosporine at different doses.
 Early studies described significant improvement with relatively high doses (5 to 6 mg per kg daily), but patients often discontinued therapy because of adverse effects, with relapse of their urticaria .
 Mild adverse effects are frequent and dose-related, and dose reduction may eliminate these.
 Severe side effects are uncommon, but include hypertension and renal insufficiency.
 (See "Pharmacology of cyclosporine and tacrolimus".)